TRAVEL PLANNING: STEP BY STEP GUIDE

 - I back up all my documents and contact information that I keep on my laptop computer and phone – copies of all my travel documents – and all my treasured family and travel photos onto a virtual storage cloud (I pay a small fee monthly for extra space) that I can access via the internet from anywhere in the world.

-- I bought a smaller size and lighter laptop especially for travel and I signed up for a VPN to keep my data secure and I’m currently using Tunnel Bear (not an affilated link).
-Check out my travel shop where I add and list the essential travel items that I use myself.
+- I bought a smaller size and lighter laptop especially for travel and I signed up for a VPN to keep my data secure.

-- Check your mobile phone is unlocked and takes dual-sim so you can buy local phone/internet access.
+- Check your mobile phone is compatible for the convenience of using an eSim OR unlocked and takes dual-sim so you can buy local phone/internet access at your destination.
+Read my post on Staying Connected While You Travel.

 - I travel with a few back up solar power rechargeable items such as a phone charger and a torch.

 - Forget paperbacks and hardback books and take a Kindle e-reader loaded with ebooks to read.
 You might want to read all my bestselling romantic adventure novels while you travel or while relaxing at your destination.
-You’ll find all my books widely available worldwide in paperback and as ebooks and from Amazon UK and Amazon Dotcom.
+You’ll find all my books widely available worldwide in paperback and as ebooks and from Amazon.

 WHAT TO PACK IN YOUR SUITCASE OR BACKPACK